Enalapril: Medical uses

 Enalapril is used to treat hypertension, symptomatic heart failure, and asymptomatic left ventricular dysfunction.
 ACE-inhibitors (including enalapril) have demonstrated ability to reduce the progression and worsening of existing chronic kidney disease in the presence of proteinuria/microalbuminuria (protein in the urine, a biomarker for chronic kidney disease).
 This renal protective effect is not seen in the absence of proteinuria/microalbuminuria, including in diabetic populations.
-The benefit has been particularly demonstrated in patients with hypertension and/or diabetes, and is likely to be seen in other populations (although further studies and subgroup analyses of existing studies are needed).
-It is widely used in chronic kidney failure.
+The benefit has been particularly demonstrated in patients with hypertension and/or diabetes, and is likely to be seen in other populations (although further studies and subgroup analyses of existing studies are needed) It is widely used in chronic kidney failure.
 Furthermore, enalapril is an emerging treatment for psychogenic polydipsia.
 A double-blind, placebo-controlled trial showed that when used for this purpose, enalapril led to decreased water consumption (determined by urine output and osmolality) in 60% of patients.

-Pregnancy and breastfeeding

-Enalapril is pregnancy category D. Some evidence suggests it will cause injury and death to a developing fetus.
-Patients are advised not to become pregnant while taking enalapril and to notify their doctors immediately if they become pregnant.
-In pregnancy, enalapril may result in damage to the fetus's kidneys and resulting oligohydramnios (not enough amniotic fluid).
-Enalapril is secreted in breast milk and is not recommended for use while breastfeeding.

 Side effects

 The most common side effects of enalapril include increased serum creatinine (20%), dizziness (2–8%), low blood pressure (1–7%), syncope (2%), and dry cough (1–2%).
 The most serious common adverse event is angioedema (swelling) (0.68%) which often affects the face and lips, endangering the patient's airway.
 Angioedema can occur at any point during treatment with enalapril, but is most common after the first few doses.
 Angioedema and fatality therefrom are reportedly higher among black people.
 Agranulocytosis has been observed with Enalapril.

+Some evidence suggests enalapril will cause injury and death to a developing fetus.
+In pregnancy, enalapril may result in damage to the fetus's kidneys and resulting oligohydramnios (not enough amniotic fluid).
+Enalapril is secreted in breast milk and is not recommended for use while breastfeeding.